Statistical Methods Guidance

 - It’s deliberately kept brief with further statistical methods resources being signposted in the Online analytical training Trello board.

-- Guidance about Analytical Platform and related tools (Git/GitHub, Python, R, SQL etc.) training resources are in this separate document.
+- Guidance about Analytical Platform and related tools (Git/GitHub, Python, R, SQL etc.) can be found in the Analytical Platform and related tools training guidance.

 1.2 Overview sources